Richa1093/Tutedude-projects-python/README.md

 # Tutedude-projects-python
-it has the projects of the pytho course from tutedude
+it has the projects of the python course from tutedude